ninaleo/ransut-core/docs/10-Project-management/risk-management.md

 ![](https://openclipart.org/image/400px/svg_to_png/163063/dontlifttoomuch.png)

+List the risks, assess their severity and probability, and try to consider measures on how the most serious / probable risks could be prevented in advance.
+In addition, it would be good to have a plan of how to act if the risk materializes.
+Attach the following section here:

 > Record the risks to the project in the table below and maintain them as needed.
 Each risk is given a unique identifier, eg RIS007, as this facilitates their handling in different situations.

 | RISK ID |	Description | Severity | Probability | Responsible | Action in case the risk escalates |